saip007/github-notifications/README.md

 ## Development

-To customize or extend the extension:
+### Extension

-1. Modify the source files (`manifest.json`, `background.js`, `index.html`, `scripts.js`, `style.css`) as needed.
+1. Modify the files under `extension/` (`manifest.json`, scripts, styles and popup markup`).
-2. Test your changes locally.
-3. Commit your changes and push to your GitHub repository.
+2. Load the unpacked extension in your browser for quick testing.

+### Service

+1. `cd service`
+2. Run `npx vitest --run` to execute the test suite.
+3. Use `npm run dev` to start the Cloudflare Worker locally with Wrangler.

+## Comming Soon

+- Brave and Firefox builds
+- Options for adjusting refresh intervals and notification filters

 ## Contribution